jvparidon/subs2vec/README.md

 For an overview of norms that come included in the repo (and their authors), see [this list](https://github.com/jvparidon/subs2vec/blob/master/subs2vec/datasets/norms_table.tsv).
 For the norms datasets themselves, look inside [this directory](https://github.com/jvparidon/subs2vec/tree/master/subs2vec/datasets/norms).

 ### Extracting word frequencies
-The subtitle corpus used in Van Paridon & Thompson (2019) was also used to compile the word frequencies in SUBTLEX [ref].
-That same corpus can be used to compile bigram and trigram frequencies as well.
+The subtitle corpus used in Van Paridon & Thompson (2019) was also used to compile the word frequencies in [SUBTLEX](https://www.frontiersin.org/articles/10.3389/fpsyg.2011.00027/full).
+That same corpus can of course be used to compile bigram and trigram frequencies as well.
 To extract word, bigram, or trigram frequencies from a text file yourself, `fr.txt` for instance, use:
 `python3 -m subs2vec.frequencies fr.txt`